South Pasadena High School

 MEDICAL AND DENTAL APPOINTMENTS

 Doctors’ and dentists’ appointments SHOULD BE MADE AFTER SCHOOL HOURS.
 If the appointment occurs during the school day, the student must have an absence excuse from the parent presented to the attendance office to receive an off-campus permit, as explained above.
 The grounds permit must be returned to the attendance office with the doctor’s stamp.

 PARENT-INITIATED TRIPS AND INDEPENDENT STUDY

-Students who will be absent on family trips for five or more days may be placed on independent study through the counselor for the time missed.
+Students who will be absent on family trips for five or more days may be placed on independent study for the time missed.
 One week prior to the trip, the student is to obtain the independent study forms from the attendance clerk.
 For full credit have the forms filled out by each teacher.
 Independent study is a contract between the student and teachers whereby the student will be able to continue the school work in each class while absent.
-Upon return to school, the teachers will evaluate the student’s work and the complete form returned to the attendance clerk for full credit.
+Upon return to school, the teachers will evaluate the student’s work and return the completed form with graded work to the attendance clerk for full credit.
 Independent study benefits students and the school in that the school continues to receive funding for the student.

 THE AUTOMATIC-CALLING DEVICE (“AUTO-DIALER”)

 It is the firm belief of the faculty and administration of South Pasadena High School that consistent school attendance is important for academic progress and success.
 Additionally, we believe that good communication with the home about student attendance is necessary; consequently, the school will be using an automatic dialing device to call parents regarding student absences.
 The telephone calls/emails will contain a prerecorded message.
 The device will also be used for telephone calls regarding future school events, particularly when it is necessary to get information to parents quickly.
 A record of all calls made and received is kept.

 WHERE TO GO